-Social Security Disability Benefits for Complex Regional Pain Syndrome
+Social Security Disability Benefits for Complex Regional Pain Syndrome in Chicago, IL

 Complex regional pain syndrome, or CRPS, is a chronic pain condition, usually affecting one of your limbs after an injury or trauma.
 CRPS is believed to be caused by damage to, or malfunction of, the peripheral and central nervous systems.
 The central nervous system is composed of the brain and spinal cord, and the peripheral nervous system involves nerve signaling from the brain and spinal cord to the rest of the body.
 CRPS is characterized by prolonged or excessive pain and mild or dramatic changes in your skin color, temperature and/or swelling in the affected area.